tidymodels/dials/tests/testthat/_snaps/encode_unit.md

       encode_unit(prune_method(), "don't prune", direction = "forward")
     Condition
       Error in `encode_unit()`:
       !
-Some values are not in the reference set of possible values: "bad_vals"}.
+Some values are not in the reference set of possible values: "don't prune".

 ---